ocaml-multicore/ocaml-effects-tutorial/README.md

   fun g f () -> f (g ())
 ```

-We can manipute the streams using these operators.
+We can manipulate the streams using these operators.
 For example,

 ```ocaml
 (* Even stream *)